Chicago killings and shootings drop for 14th consecutive month

 The city had 173 shootings last month, compared to 245 in April of 2017, police said.
 The number of murders in April dropped from 48 in 2017 to 37 last month.

-With the technology now active in nearly half of Chicago's police districts, officials in the nation's third largest city said murders are down 22% and shootings nearly 27% year-to-date, compared to the same period in 2017.
+With the technology now active in nearly half of Chicago's police districts, officials in the nation's third-largest city said murders are down 22% and shootings nearly 27% year-to-date, compared to the same period in 2017.

 While acknowledging the city still has a long way to go in combating an epidemic of violence that has garnered unwanted national attention, police officials remain hopeful that their strategies have started to pay dividends in the past year.